-When the storm hits and you are without power for a few days, how will you heat water and cook food?
+When the storm hits and you are without power for a few hours, days, or even weeks, how will you heat water and cook food?

-Those of you who go camping regularly will probably have today’s post covered – for the rest of us, who don’t take the time to “rough it”, we will be taking a look at the things you might need for emergency cooking without power.
+Those of you who go camping regularly will probably have today’s topic covered.
+For the rest of us, who don’t take the time to “rough it”, we will be taking a look at the things you can set up for emergency cooking without power.

 Plan for More than One Way to Cook in an Emergency